-When a control is activated using an icon, take a screenshot of the icon using the standard darktable theme and add it before the name of the control qui combobox name
+When a control is activated using an icon, take a screenshot of the icon using the standard darktable theme (darktable-elegant-grey) and add it before the name of the control gui combobox name

 Comboboxes often have multiple options that all need to be displayed with separate definitions.
 Use bulleted lists with italics for the combobox values.